Taking the scenic route to Melbourne

 Sheer boredom had gotten the better of us by now, so we decided to take a detour.

 The first few kilometres were “well at least it’s not trees”.
-Turning off towards Marlo our seaviews were thwarted by vegetation until we approached “French’s Narrows” and met the Mouth of the Snowy River Estuary.
+Turning off towards Marlo, vegetation twarted our seaviews until we approached “French’s Narrows”.
+Here we discovered magnificent views of the Mouth of the Snowy River Estuary.

 Here the mighty Snowy River ends her 350 kilometre journey from Mount Kocsiusko.
 What a breathtaking view!
 How did we not know this gem existed, having whizzed past on the highway several hundred times over the years?